• Skip to primary navigation

 You will have 1 front waistband, 1 back waistband, 2 main skirt pieces and 2 skirt border pieces.

-Fold top of back waistband over 1/4 inch and press.
-Fold over another 7/8, press again.
-Sew along the bottom of the folded casing, about 1/8 from edge.
+Fold the top of the back waistband over 1/4 inch and press.
+Fold over another 7/8, and press again.
+Sew along the bottom of the folded casing, about 1/8 from the edge.

-Attach elastic to safety pin and pull through casing until end of elastic is just inside the end of the casing.
+Attach elastic to a safety pin and pull through the casing until the end of the elastic is just inside the end of the casing.
 Pin in place.

 Sew back and forth 1/2 inch from the edge a couple of times to secure elastic in place.